osrf/collision-benchmark/README.md

 The main implementation of the main interface is **GazeboPhysicsWorld**.
 It derives from *PhysicsEngineWorld* and implements the full interface.

-The idea is that there may be several implementations of physics engines, all operating on the same world state.
+The idea is that there may be several different physics engines, all operating on the same world state.
+With this, states of the different worlds can be directly compared.
 The most useful but still abstract iterface is probably *PhysicsWorld*.
-Several implementations of the same template instantiation of *PhysicsWorld* can be added for different engines.
+Several implementations of the same template instantiation of *PhysicsWorld* can be made for different engines.
 For example, all engines supported in Gazebo are automatically available via *GazeboPhysicsWorld*.
 We may then add a new brute-force implementation of a physics engine which derives from the same *PhysicsWorld* instantiation as *GazeboPhysicsWorld* does.
 We can then directly compare contact points, collision states, and anything else in the WorldState, between the Gazebo